Epic021/Human_AI/README.md

 - **Full Text Windows** — Generic window-based extraction provides resilient contextual snapshots for any schema requirements
 - **Regex Power Extraction** — Identifiers and numerical boundaries extracted efficiently using optimized Regex over entire text
 - **spaCy matching** — Token-boundary-aware matching instead of naive substring search

+## Data Acquisition & Expansion

+Currently, the pipeline processes NSF FOA URLs directly.
+To scale and expand data coverage:
+- **NSF Automated Discovery**: We will utilize the **NSF sitemaps** (as specified in their `robots.txt`) to automatically discover and ingest all available funding opportunities.
+- **Grants.gov Integration**: We can leverage **Grants.gov API** endpoints to programmatically fetch FOA data, allowing for broader multi-agency coverage.

 ---